-Each of these has a different use and has its own advantages and disadvantages.
-Lets dive in and study how each of these web popups can help your lead generation process.
+A popup facilitates user engagement, it is widely used across web marketing.
+There are 4 distinct types of popups.
+Each of these has a different application, and its own advantages and disadvantages.
+Lets dive in and understand how each of these web popups can help your lead generation process.

-It gets triggered when the customer is about to close the tab (or leave the page).
-It doesn’t disrupt the user experience; it lets the users freely browse the site and only shows up when the user is about to leave.
-Therefore, it is the most widely used popup in the industry.
+It gets triggered when a visitor is about to close the tab (or leave the page).
+It doesn’t disrupt the user experience; it lets the users browse the site freely and shows up only when the user is about to leave.

-Let's understand the working of this popup.
-If the user moves his mouse towards the tab, it's a signal these he is either about to close the tab or move to a different tab.
+Let's understand the working of a popup.
+Each time that the user moves his mouse towards the tab, it's a signal that he is either about to close the tab or move to a different tab.
 This is the perfect moment to remind him of something he might be missing if he leaves the page.
-This is where the exit intent popup is programmed to be shown.
+This is where the exit-intent popup is programmed to be shown.

 To implement this behavior, plugins will use mouseover events on the browser tab.